Ai Business

 Question 1: What specific problem does this solve?
 (2 minutes)

 Now ask: do I actually have this problem?
 Not “could I theoretically benefit from this” but “am I currently losing time or money because this problem is unsolved?”
 If the answer is no, stop here.
-You do not need this tool.
+You don't need this tool.

 Question 2: How am I solving this problem today?
 (2 minutes)

 If you do have the problem, how are you currently handling it?
-Maybe you are using another tool.
-Maybe you are doing it manually.
-Maybe you are ignoring it.
+Maybe you're using another tool.
+Maybe you're doing it manually.
+Maybe you're ignoring it.
 Understanding your current solution (or lack thereof) sets the baseline against which the new tool must perform.

 Question 3: Is the improvement significant enough to justify the switch cost?
 (3 minutes)